quicwg/base-drafts/draft-ietf-quic-recovery.md

 #### Crypto Handshake Timer

-When a connection has unacknowledged handshake data, the handshake timer is set and when it expires, all unacknowledged CRYPTO data is retransmitted.
+When a connection has unacknowledged handshake data, the crypto handshake timer is set and when it expires, all unacknowledged CRYPTO data is retransmitted.

 When stateless rejects are in use, the connection is considered immediately closed once a reject is sent, so no timer is set to retransmit the reject.